APAbhishek007/Abhishek-Prasad/README.md

 - ✅ Toggle switch to turn AI on or off
 - ✅ Range slider to control frame rate

+## Try
+give it a try use this-  'https://apabhishek007.github.io/Abhishek-Prasad/'

 ## 🌐 Multiple browser support
 Probably this will work with the most browsers, but here is a list which browsers I have tested: